Ubiquitous Acoustic Sensing on Commodity IoT Devices: A Survey: Acoustic Sensing Applications

+Presence of objects and changes in their shapes and positions in the air affect the channel characteristics and subsequently the reflected acoustic waves.

-Gesture recognition aims to understand the expressive meaning of body parts, serving as an interface for humans to interact with smart devices.
-Previous approaches~\cite{GRSurvey} often rely on dedicated devices or computational intensive image processing.
-In contrast, acoustic sensing methods are lightweight and can detect minor finger-scale gestures.
+\paragraph*{Gesture recognition} Gesture recognition aims to understand the expressive meaning of body parts, in particular hands, serving as an interface for humans to interact with smart devices.
+Previous approaches~\cite{GRSurvey} often rely on dedicated devices or computationally intensive image processing techniques.
+In contrast, acoustic sensing methods are comparatively much more lightweight.
+The primary principle of these gesture recognition system is to decipher an appropriate CSI to accurately model acoustic features shadowed by a performed gesture.
+The key challenge lies in the discovery of this CSI (\textit{\textbf{Challenge}}-\ref{clg:appropriate CIR representation}).
+To evaluate the performance of a gesture recognition system, one often utilizes the detection or recognition accuracy that is defined by the ratio between the number of correctly recognized gestures and the total performed ones.
+We hereby present existing works on gesture recognition.

-AudioGest~\cite{AudioGest} is a hand gesture recognition system with an accuracy of ${96\%}$.
-AudioGest harnesses the fact that different hand gestures generate different acoustic echo profiles.
-Therefore, one can construct sufficient gesture associated profiles to learn a classification model for online recognition.
-SoundWave, a Doppler effect based gesture recognition system, was presented in~\cite{SoundWave}.
+SoundWave~\cite{SoundWave} utilizes Doppler effect as CSI for gesture recognition.
 SoundWave continuously triggers an inaudible tone and infers gestures by sensing the spectrum of hand-reflected echoes.
-The key idea is that the reflected acoustic echoes from a moving hand are frequency-shifted compared to the transmitted signals.
+The key idea is that the reflected acoustic echoes from a moving hand are shifted in the frequency domain compared with the transmitted one.
 If the hand is moving away, the spectrum of the acoustic echoes is below the transmitted one and vice versa.
-Combining the above primitives allows the recognition of more complex gestures such as flick and quick taps.
-SoundWave reports recognition accuracy over ${86.67\%}$ under various testbeds.
-Other gesture recognition systems include VSin~\cite{VSkin} that enables back-of-device gesture recognition and the work in~\cite{DepthAware} that facilitates depth-aware finger tapping on virtual displays.
-This line of work is based on gesture tracking technology.
+Combining unidirectional movements allows the recognition of more complex gestures such as flick and quick taps.
+SoundWave reports recognition accuracy over ${86.67\%}$ in various testbeds.
+AudioGest~\cite{AudioGest} applies both Doppler effect and multipath profiles for fine-grained gesture recognition.
+It combines both MD (Doppler frequency estimation) and DD approaches (multipath profiles based linear classifier).
+AudioGest reports an accuracy of ${96\%}$ in detecting six hand gestures.
+Another Doppler based gesture recognition system is presented in~\cite{EchoWrite}.
+This gesture recognition system, called EchoWrite, is an input system based on active acoustic sensing.
+EchoWrite decomposes the writing gestures into different strokes that exhibit different Doppler profiles estimated from acoustic reflections.
+Given that an English letter can be generated only by a unique combination of different strokes, a Bayesian inference model is exploited to decipher the written letters via acoustic profiles built on reflections.

-Gesture recognition based on acoustic sensing mostly needs a sophisticated analysis on acoustic echoes.
-These echoes are submerged in primary signals and thus are hard to be isolated.
-Meanwhile, they are vulnerable to noise.
-As a result, acoustic-enabled gesture recognition systems have limited capability.
-Further investigation into signal process techniques and robust inference models are needed.